windmaomao/windmaomao.github.io/kb/blog/frontend-reusability.md

 ### Dynamic Component

-We use module to capture the programming resuable unit and should be build in its own repo.
+We use module to capture the programming resuable unit.
 Inside we can expose each dynamic component through an interface where the consumer can call as a function.
 This has been demonstrated via React and other frontend framework.
-Our job is to continue with this approach with proper documentation.
+Our job is to continue with this approach with some convention and proper documentation.

 Since dynamic components are not a presentable webpage, there're certain considerations we need to have in order to test them properly in an isolated repo before integration into Applications.
 The bottom line is that there shouldn't be too much guess work for down stream consumer.

 ### Application Creation

 Each application sits in its own repo (or an isolated folder inside another repo).
 The connection between the app and the components are through Module dependencies.
-Therefore a simple application creation process is, if not automatic,
+Therefore a typical application creation process is,

 - create an empty application
 - declare the branding dependency to add consistent look and feel
 - declare other component dependency to add more functionalities

 For now on, you can add custom functionalities specific to this app.
-The key thing is that the above steps shouldn't take a lot of time, if we can minimize it to under 50 lines, this process can be taken as a good candidate other than automatic process.
+The key thing is that the above steps shouldn't take a lot of time, if we can minimize it to under 50 lines, this process can be taken as almost close to an automatic process.

-Since the app is just another higher level of module, you can either
+The app is just another higher level of module, you can either

 - publish it as a standalone app (with internal routes, and pages)
 - Or publish it as a library for other app to consume